veryfancypants/hs2_blender_export/README.md

-2024/02/07 UPDATE

-The project is in process of being updated for Blender 4.0.
-When conversion is completed, it will function as a Blender add-on.
-Stay tuned for further updates.

----

-This is a set of scripts and templates for exporting HS2/AI characters into Blender.
+This is a Blender add-on that allows you to import HS2/AI characters and to manipulate them.

+*** FEATURES

+* The exact rig used by the game, with armature vertex weights, bone constraints, and shape keys / blend shapes.
+* Limited IK support.
-These scripts give you the exact rig used by the game, with realistic range of motion in knees and hips that is very hard to achieve with metarig.
-You get full armature + vertex weights + bone constraints + even shape keys (aka blend shapes) out of the box.
-In addition, you get hair, clothes, and accessories (though as far as how accurate they will be, YMMV.)
+* Hair, clothes, and accessories (though as far as how accurate they will be, YMMV.)

-The downside is that you get a fully custom rig.
-No pretty metarig controls until someone (read: me) implements it.
-Also, there's no IK support yet.
+* A number of optional extensions to fine-tune character shapes in ways not natively available in-game (e.g. nostril shapes and temple depressions.)
+* A "preset database" for easy manipulation of previously imported characters.

-STEP BY STEP INSTRUCTIONS
+*** STEP BY STEP INSTRUCTIONS

+** INSTALLATION

+Blender 4 is required (4.0.2 is known to work).

+Download the project as a ZIP.
+In Blender, go to Edit -> Preferences -> Add-ons -> Install ..., select the downloaded package, install and enable it.
+You will see a 'HS2Rig' tab on the right side of the 3D viewport window.

+** CHARACTER EXPORT/IMPORT

 Install Grey's MeshExporter.
 (It comes as 'optional' with HS2 BetterRepack.)

 Launch Studio Neo.
 Load the character.
+Put it in T-pose.
+If it is a female, remove high-heel shoes (they are known to interfere with export).

 Hit F1, find Runtime Unity Editor, bind a key to open it.

 Use MeshExporter to export everything.
 Do ask for converted bump maps.
 Don't ask to pack png's into the fbx.

-Put the character in T-pose.
 Hit the key for Runtime Unity Editor.
 In the "Scene Unity Editor", find the node called "Common Space", select it and hit 'dump'.
 Save it in the same folder where MeshExporter put the fbx (it is typically called something like "<HS2 root dir>\Export\20221213104852_Kazumi"), make sure to give it the '.txt' extension.

-Open prefab_materials_meshexporter.blend in Blender.
-You will see a new panel called "HS2 rig" on the right side of the 3D viewer.
-Put the export folder in "Char directory".
-Hit "import model".
+Return to Blender.
+Click on "Import new dump" in the HS2Rig tab and select the folder containing the dump.

 Wait for it to complete (it may take a while.)

-If the process is successful, several new controls will appear, including hair color and eye color settings and a few posing crontrols.
+If the process is successful, several new controls will appear, including hair color and eye color settings and a few posing controls.

-Switch to object mode, go through the materials and adjust the settings as needed.
-You may want to touch up gloss and bump levels on both body and head (they will be sewed into a single mesh, look for two different materials associated to the mesh), and fix any incorrectly/poorly textured clothes.

-TROUBLESHOOTING:
+The character can then be customized / fine-tuned in a number of ways:

+* Moving and resizing "soft" bones (see "Bone Collections" in the armature properties).
+E.g., forearms could be made thicker or thinner by enabling the "Arm - soft" bone collection and changing the scale on cf_J_ArmLow01_s_L.
+(Only the left arm needs to be manipulated, because the corresponding bone in the right arm has a copy constraint.)
+* Changing material properties, e.g. head and torso bump scale, eyebrow location/rotation, fingernail color.
+* A couple of editable settings controlling the skin can be found in the "Custom Properties" section of the armature.

+You will also see an "Add as a new preset" button, which will save the information about the imported character, including the path, hair/eye colors, shape customizations, and some material customizations, into a permanent config file (in Windows, this config will be in C:\Users\<user name>\AppData\Roaming\Blender Foundation\Blender\<version>\scripts\addons\hs2_blender_export-main\assets\hs2blender.json.)
+This character could then be reloaded by selecting it in the "presets" drop box and clicking "Load preset character".

+** TROUBLESHOOTING

 * Script does not seem to do anything, or it produces an untextured / incompletely textured object:

-Double check that the "Char directory" is correct and it contains everything it should.
+Double check that the dump directory contains everything it should (there should be a .fbx, a text file, and a subdirectory called "Textures".)
 If a major failure occurs, the script will report the error in the "HS2 rig" panel.

 * Script appears to hang Blender if 'Refactor armature' is checked: